 County and municipal water supplies may be unsafe to drink without boiling or chemical treatment.
 Treat all water as unsafe until you are notified that it is safe.

-Sewer lift stations will not work, meaning toilets will not flush and sinks will not drain, and they may backup into your home or property.
+Sewer lift stations may not work, meaning toilets will not flush and sinks will not drain, and they may backup into your home or property.
 When you do return, some damage may not be readily apparent.

 Inspect your home for damage.
 Start at the outside and work your way inside.
 Check for water and sewer line damage.
 Check the electrical system.
 Turn off the main breaker until you are sure the system is safe.
 Check for natural gas and/or bottled gas leaks.
 Do not enter or stay in a structure if you smell gas.